Coherent-Partners/spark-ts-sdk/docs/misc.md

 In the context of Spark, a WebAssembly module refers to a cohesive bundle of files designed for portability and execution across web and Node.js environments.
 This bundle typically includes the WebAssembly representation of the Spark service's encapsulated logic along with associated JavaScript files.
-By bundling these components together, a Spark service becomes executable within both browser and Node environments.
+By packaging these components together, a Spark WASM module becomes executable within both browser and Node environments.

 Check out the [API reference](https://docs.coherent.global/spark-apis/webassembly-module-api)